One tap. One voice. A patient friend who already knows them.

 This covers the intake visit, full companion build, device setup, and all six check-ins over the first three months.
 No hidden fees.

-AI subscription: low-cost monthly subscription
+AI subscription: low-cost monthly subscription of $12.

-After three months: AI Check-Ins, $30 each
+After three months: AI Check-Ins, $30 each.

 For comparison: New York State spent over $3,000 per senior on a similar companion program.
 DailyHelper delivers the same idea for a fraction of that.